trentlarson/endorser-docs/source/transactions.rst

-  agent        optional DID of the proposing person or organization description  optional free-form explanation endTime      optional date when the planned activity will end identifier   optional identifier for this plan image        optional image URL name         optional short name startTime    optional date when the planned activity will start
+  agent        optional DID of the proposing person or organization description  optional free-form explanation endTime      optional date when the planned activity will end identifier   optional identifier for this plan, which should be a full URL image        optional image URL name         optional short name startTime    optional date when the planned activity will start